popphp/pop-auth/README.md

 }
 ```

-This is only meaningful for the File and Table adapters, since they're the ones that compare a
+This is only meaningful for the File adapter, since it's the one that compares a submitted
-submitted password against a stored hash.
-The HTTP adapter never compares hashes directly —
+password against a stored hash.
+The JWT adapter verifies a signature instead of a hash —
 `needsRehash()` is always `false` on it.

 [Top](#pop-auth)